thisHermit/nlp_project/STRUCTURE.md

 You can check your optimizer implementation using `optimizer_test.py`.

-## classifier.py

-In this file, you'll get a sense of how BERT is typically used for downstream tasks.
-You will implement a model to do sentiment classification on top of BERT embeddings.

 ## multitask_classifier.py

-This is the starting point for the open-ended part of the project.
-You'll generalize your sentiment classification model to a multitask model, and choose how to train and improve it.
+This is the training and evaluation pipeline for the minBERT part of the project.
+You'll choose how to train and improve minBERT models on the quora, sts and sst datasets (additionally on the etpc dataset).

+## bart_generation.py

+In this file, you'll set up a pipeline for finetuning a BART model on the paraphrase generation task.

+## bart_detection.py

+In this file, you'll set up a pipeline for finetuning a BART model on the paraphrase types detection task.

 ## base_bert.py